About Voula Halliday

 Voula has worked with a variety of clients and brands promoting good food and healthy living.

 Voula served as co-chair of both the Toronto and Canada boards of Slow Food.
-She was one of the founding creators supporting the development of Terroir Symposium and remains on the executive team in Program Development since the first event in 2007.
+She was one of the founding members and creative collaborators supporting the development of Terroir Symposium and remains on the executive team in Program Development since the first event in 2007.

 Voula was the executive chef and program coordinator for a local Toronto District School Board Public School providing delicious nutrient-rich morning snacks and lunch to the students and the teachers every day.
-Dishes prepared for the program featured ingredients primarily sourced from local producers.
+Dishes prepared featured ingredients primarily sourced from local producers.

-Voula has appeared on a variety of Canadian television and radio shows and was a regular Chef Expert on CBC's Steven and Chris.
+She has appeared on a variety of Canadian television and radio shows and was a regular Chef Expert on the award-winning CBC daytime show, Steven and Chris.

 Eat at Home is her first cookbook.